A future filled with hopeful stories

 ABOUT THE AUTHORS

 Arnon Grunberg (b.
 1971) is a Dutch writer and actor.
-He made his literary debut in 1994 with Blauwe maandagen (Blue Mondays) and later achieved even greater fame with his book Tirza (2010), which also was made into a film.
-He usually writes under the name Arnon Grunberg, but also used a pen name for some time, publishing as Marek van der Jagt.
-He regularly writes columns for Dutch dailies, such as NRC Handelsblad and de Volkskrant.
+He made his literary debut in 1994 with Blauwe maandagen (Blue Mondays) and later achieved even greater fame with his novel (which also was made into a film) Tirza (2010).
+He usually writes under the name Arnon Grunberg, but also used a heteronymous pen name for some time, publishing as Marek van der Jagt.
+He also regularly writes columns for Dutch dailies, such as NRC Handelsblad and de Volkskrant.

 Fiep van Bodegom (b.
 1984) writes for the Dutch weekly magazine De Groene Amsterdammer and is on the editorial board of the Dutch literary magazine De Gids.